BEYOND THE BOSPORUS: A peek under the lid at Turkey’s obscured problem loan burden

-Problem loans at Turkish bank recorded as under close monitoring reached Turkish lira (TRY) 360bn ($45.9bn) at end-September, data in the central bank’s quarterly financial stability report showed on November 27.
+Problem loans at Turkish banks recorded as under close monitoring reached Turkish lira (TRY) 360bn ($45.9bn) at end-September, data in the central bank’s quarterly financial stability report showed on November 27.

 The Turkish authorities do not provide actual data on the problem loans in question, known as Stage 2 loans, but observers follow the chart in the financial stability report.